Everyone has a role in workplace health and safety. Find out how to meet your duties under work health and safety (WHS) laws.

 Whether a person conducts a business or undertaking is a fact to be determined in each case.
 Usually:

-- a business is conducted with a view to make profit and have some organisation, system and continuity.
+- a business is conducted with a view to make profit and will have some organisation, system and continuity.

 - an undertaking will have some organisation, systems, and possible continuity, but are usually not profit-making or commercial.